Library Board approved September 20, 2005. Revised June 23, 2020.

 The following guidelines should be used to administer the general investment policy:

-Deposits in Financial Institutions which have full insurance from one of the FDIC administered funds (BIF or SAIF)
+- b.
+Deposits in Financial Institutions which have full insurance from one of the FDIC administered funds

-Any other investments allowed under State law “30 ILCS 235/1” that satisfy the investment objectives of the library, provided that the Board of Trustees of the Library shall authorize such other investments in advance of their purchase.
+- e.
+Any other investments allowed under State law “30 ILCS 235/1” that satisfy the investment objectives of the library, provided that the Board of Library Trustees shall authorize such other investments in advance of their purchase.

-In general, investments should be managed to meet liquidity needs for the current month plus one month (based on forecasted needs) and any reasonably anticipated special needs.
+- Liquidity – In general, investments should be managed to meet liquidity needs for the current month plus three months (based on forecasted needs) and any reasonably anticipated special needs.

-Investments, fund balances and the status of such accounts will be reported at each regularly scheduled meeting of the Library Board and at least quarterly include information regarding securities in the portfolio by class or type, book value, income earned, and market value as of the report date.
-At least annually, the Chief Investment Officer shall review this Policy for any needed modifications and report to the Board on the investment portfolio, its effectiveness in meeting the Library’s need for safety, liquidity, rate of return, diversification and general performance.
+Investments, fund balances, and the status of such accounts will be reported at each regularly scheduled meeting of the Board of Library Trustees and at least quarterly include information regarding securities in the portfolio by class or type, book value, income earned, and market value as of the report date.
+At least annually, the Chief Investment Officer shall review this Policy for any needed modifications and report to the Board of Library Trustees on the investment portfolio, its effectiveness in meeting the Library’s need for safety, liquidity, rate of return, diversification and general performance.
 These reports will be available to the general public upon request.

 In addition to these guidelines, the Chief Investment Officer shall establish a system of internal controls and written operational procedures designed to prevent loss, theft or misuse of funds.